kyverno/website/content/en/policies/best-practices/check_deprecated_apis.md

 ---
-title: "Check Deprecated Apis"
+title: "Check deprecated APIs"
 category: Best Practices
 version:
-subject:
+subject: Kubernetes APIs
 policyType: "validate"
 description: >
     Kubernetes APIs are sometimes deprecated and removed after a few releases.
 As a best practice older API versions should be replaced with newer versions.
 This policy validates for APIs that are deprecated or scheduled for removal.